MAPF-Competition/Start-Kit/Prepare_Your_Planner.md

     -  goal locations, vector of vector of pair <int,int>: current tasks locations allocate to each agent.
     -  current_timestep: int, the current time step that our system already simulated the agents' actions.
     -  curr_states: vector of State, the current state for each agent at the current time step,
+- Be aware of time is ticking while planning: at every timestep, we will ask your planner to compute the next valid action for each robot within a given planing time limit.
+This is given as the input parameter of the function in the planner class (preprocess_time_limit in function 'initialize' and time_limit in function 'plan', both are int).
+The preprocess_time_limit is the maximum time to preprocess your map.
+If this process cost more than the time limit, then your planner fails and the system terminates with fail to preprocess within time limit.
+As for the time_limit in function plan, it is a soft limit, which means if you do not return actions within the time limit, the program will continues, and all robots will wait in place until the next planning episode.
 - Return your plan using actions: Once you have plans for the next timestep, you can directly re-assign valuses to the input paramter 'actions' to your plans.
     - actions: vector of Action, given in input parameter.
 It contains the actions for each agent that we require you to plan for the next timestep.